mlopinto/Azure-Arc-AMA-Agent/README.md

 The easiest way I have found to test this policy is to install the ARC agent on an on-prem or other cloud test or dev server using the instructions in the Azure Arc console.
 Another alternative would be to stand up a low scale VM on your workstation through Hyper-V. You can follow this video as a guide here.
 This will require you to ensure it has internet access to the following sites.

 ## Additions
 If you would like to use the policy to enforce more granular control you can add in different parameters into the policy rule.
-Some examples of this would be include:
+An example of this would be to include:
           {

             "field": "name",

-            "like": "WIN-DB*"
+            "like": "xxxx*"

           },